timkjr/bookshelf-scanner-LMStudio/README.md

-# Bookshelf Scanner App
+# Bookshelf Scanner App - openAI / non-CUDA

-The Bookshelf Scanner App is an end-to-end solution for detecting books from an image of a bookshelf and identifying their titles and authors.
+Sukhrob's Bookshelf Scanner App is an end-to-end solution for detecting books from an image of a bookshelf and identifying their titles and authors.
 It leverages cutting-edge computer vision (YOLO segmentation) and Large Language Models (Moondream2) to deliver a seamless user experience via a modern web interface.
+This version removes CUDA dependencies and encodes options for OpenAI / LM-Studio and non-NVidia hardware acceleration.

 ## Overview